inkeliz/karmem/README.md

 # KARMEM

 Karmem is a fast binary serialization format.
-It was designed to be easy to use and as fast as possible, optimized to take Golang and TinyGo's maximum performance while reaming easy to use and efficient for repeatable reads.
-Under tests, Karmem is ten times faster than Google Flatbuffers, with bounds-checks included.
+The priority of Karmem is to be easy to use while been fast as possible.
+It's optimized to take Golang and TinyGo's maximum performance and is efficient for repeatable reads, reading different content of the same type.
+Karmem has proven to be ten times faster than Google Flatbuffers, with the additional overhead of bounds-checking included.

 > ⚠️ Karmem still under development, the API is not stable.
-However, serialization-format itself is unlike to change and should remain backward compatible with older versions.
+However, serialization-format itself is unlike to change and
+> should remain backward compatible with older versions.

 # Contents